 Reporting Technical Problems

-If you experience technology problems in Drupal (course content) please contact your Instructor.
-If you are a World Campus student and experience technology problems in Canvas, please contact the World Campus Help Desk.
-If you are a University Park or Commonwealth Campus student, please contact the IT Service Desk.
+If you experience technology problems in Drupal (course content), please contact your Instructor.
+If you are a World Campus student and experience technology problems in Canvas, please contact the World Campus IT Service Desk.
+If you are a University Park or Commonwealth Campus student, please contact Penn State's IT Help Portal.

 It is in your own best interest to be as specific as you possibly can.
-Vague descriptions of a problem only delay assistance; try to include information such as:
+Vague descriptions of a problem only delays assistance; try to include information such as:

 - the specific course page, quiz question, etc., you were on, what you attempted to do when that failed, and the exact language of any error message displayed on your screen;